cockroachdb/docs/CONTRIBUTING.md

 `toc` | Adds an auto-generated table of contents to the right of the page body (on standard screens) or at the top of the page (on smaller screens). | `true`
 `toc_not_nested` | Limits a page's TOC to h2 headers only. | `false`
 `build_for` | Whether to include a page only in CockroachDB docs (`[standard]`), only in Managed CockroachDB docs (`[managed]`), or in both outputs (`[standard, managed]`). | `[standard]`
-`allowed_hashes` | Specifies a list of allowed hashes that don't correspond to a section heading on the page. | Nothing `asciicast` | Adds code required to play asciicasts on the page.
+`allowed_hashes` | Specifies a list of allowed hashes that do not correspond to a section heading on the page. | Nothing `asciicast` | Adds code required to play asciicasts on the page.
 See [Asciicasts](#asciicasts) for more details. | `false` `feedback` | Adds "Yes/No" feedback buttons at the bottom of the page.
 See [Feedback Widget](#feedback-widget) for more details. | `true`
 `contribute` | Adds "Contribute" options at the top-right of the page.
 See [Contributing Options](#contributing-options) for more details. | `true`